tig-foundation/tig-monorepo/experiments/cur_testbed/results/l40_8000x8000_poly_seed0_quality/README.md

 # L40 8000x8000 high-quality CUR run

+> Historical artifact: this run predates the verifier-only fast-U redesign.
+> Its hybrid solution sizes, solve times, and quality are not measurements of
+> the current index-only protocol.

 This is the audited report for C3 job `job_1787482766173_mk1p5w`, run on one NVIDIA L40 with deterministic seed 0.
-It exercises the current eight-subinstance polynomial CUR track and the hybrid solution format: innovators submit `U` for four subinstances, while the verifier reconstructs the four largest linking matrices with the canonical fast method.
+It exercises the then-current eight-subinstance polynomial CUR track and the hybrid solution format: innovators submit `U` for four subinstances, while the verifier reconstructs the four largest linking matrices with the canonical fast method.